docker-archive/classicswarm/pkg/store/README.md

----
-page_title: Docker Swarm storage
-page_description: Swarm storage
-page_keywords: docker, swarm, clustering, storage, metadata
----

 # Storage

-Docker Swarm comes with multiple Key/Value storage backends.
 This package is used by the discovery service to register machines inside the cluster.
 It is also used to store cluster's metadata.

 ## Example of usage